gamedevware/charon/docs/unreal_engine/overview.rst

 Creating Game Data
 ^^^^^^^^^^^^^^^^^^

-To create a new game data file within the Unreal Engine Editor, open the **Content Drawer**, right-click in the desired folder, and select the **Miscellaneous->Game Data** menu option.
+To create a new game data file within the Unreal Engine Editor, open the **Content Drawer**, right-click in the desired folder, and select in the **Create Advanced Assets** section **Miscellaneous → Game Data** menu option.
 Name your game data file and proceed according to the instructions in the dialog window that appears.

 :doc:`Detailed guide for creating game data.<creating_game_data>`